-Fishing locations Venus Bay is a popular and scenic surf destination roughly 2 hours drive from Melbourne.
-Heading towards the South Gippsland and not to far from neighbouring areas such as Phillip Island and Wilsons Promontory.
+Welcome to the Venus Bay Fishing Guide.
+Venus Bay is a popular and scenic surf destination roughly 2 hours drive from Melbourne.
+Heading towards the South Gippsland and not too far from neighbouring areas such as Phillip Island and Wilsons Promontory.
 This area consists of several different beaches surrounded by both the Bass straight and Andersons inlet.
 With clear waters, scenic views and great bushwalking options available.
 This makes it a popular holiday destination for families with a nice township and accommodation options.
 It also has great surfing and popular with anglers looking to flick metal lures and baits for schools of salmon throughout winter.
-Its a very shallow system with some noted gutters its great grounds for Salmon fishing in winter.
-It also offers inshore fishing in close by areas such as the Tarwin river.
+It’s a very shallow system with some noted gutters its great grounds for Salmon fishing in winter.
+It also offers inshore fishing in close by areas such as the Tarwin River.

 When arriving spend a little bit of time looking for the gutters.
 These are deeper pools and channels that Salmon like to swim through.
-These are 2 gutters in the main area to the left and right of the main stair case.
+These are 2 gutters in the main area to the left and right of the main staircase.
 There are also some rocky gutters that fish well but prone to snags.
 This is a great section to target.
-We love to flick big metal lures in this area, its a great way to target salmon.
+We love to flick big metal lures in this area, it’s a great way to target salmon.
 Have a look at this guide on surf fishing tips and lure choices.
-When bait fishing blue bait, white bait and pilchards are the bait of choice in this area.
+When bait fishing blue bait, whitebait and pilchards are the bait of choice in this area.
 We recommend a Paternoster rig with a large star sinker to allow you to cast far.
 The rig will generally be holding 2 full blue baits or 2 half pilchards.
-You can buy pre made surf popper rigs which are a great choice and don’t forget to add a surf popper to the top of your rig which surprisingly gets plenty of bites.
-This spot can be quite weedy so sometimes it pays t have the hooks a little higher in the paternoster rig.
+You can buy pre-made surf popper rigs which are a great choice and don’t forget to add a surf popper to the top of your rig which surprisingly gets plenty of bites.
+This spot can be quite weedy so sometimes it pays to have the hooks a little higher in the paternoster rig.

 This is a very shallow system and flicking metal lures and casting baits can be very challenging at peak of low tides.
 That’s why we would recommend fishing this are between incoming high tide and peak of high tide, this is when Salmon are more likely to enter the gutters.
 Its best to follow the tides and the incoming High tide is always good for Salmon.
 Also sundown and sunrise seem to bring on the bite.